Bella Thorne, Savannah Chrisley At War Because Of Chandler Parsons?

 Bella Thorne is making the rounds in Hollywood once again.
-The former Disney star has been playing the field shortly after her split from British actor Gregg Sulkin last year.
+The former Disney star has been playing the field since her split from British actor Gregg Sulkin last year.
 She has since been linked to Teen Wolf star Tyler Posey, singer Charlie Puth, and YouTube star Sam Pepper.
-Rumors are now swirling that Bella is dating NBA player Chandler Parsons since she showed up to one of games wearing his jersey and his number.
+Rumors are now swirling that Bella is dating NBA player Chandler Parsons since she showed up to one of his games wearing his jersey and his number.

 Thorne sparked the dating rumors with what she wore, not what she did.
 She grabbed the spotlight on Tuesday night when she stepped out to Parsons’ game wearing his jersey with a black fishnet bodysuit, purple bob wig, black over-the-knee boots, and plenty of jewelry.
 The new pair were previously spotted playing Jenga together, reports Maxim.
 Thorne documented her journey to Parsons’ on her Snapchat, giving fans a glimpse at her ensemble and sharing several selfies of herself from her bathroom.